KarthikDani/OpenPythonBook/README.md

-# Python4BMSCE
+# OpenPythonBook

-Welcome to the BMSCE Python Resource repository!
+Welcome to the Python Resource repository!
 This resource is designed to support students at BMS College of Engineering in their journey to learn and use Python effectively.
 Whether you're a beginner or an experienced Python developer, this resource has something for you.

 ### Prerequisites